AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 General Electric (GE) Digital Predix & SmartSignal

-GE Digital Predix Platfrom can be used in conjunction with GE Digital Twin Software to visualize data and create dashboards.
+GE Digital Predix Platform can be used in conjunction with GE Digital Twin Software to visualize data and create dashboards.

 Intel IoT solution

-Intel IoT solution implements robotics technologies that reacts to sensory and IoT inputs, and provides industrial IoT and automation insights from manufacturing machine vision technologies.
+Intel’s IoT solution implements robotics technologies that react to sensory and IoT inputs, providing industrial IoT and automation insights through manufacturing machine vision technologies.

 MachineMetrics